When planning for the future, should you settle for guaranteed but modest growth or take a calculated risk for potentially higher returns?

 - Low Returns Compared to Inflation

 Unlike other government schemes like the Public Provident Fund (PPF), KVP’s interest earnings are fully taxable.
-This means your actual post-tax returns could be even lower. - Lack of Liquidity
+This means your actual post-tax returns could be even lower.
+Is KVP taxable on maturity?
+Yes, all interest earned in Kisan Vikas Patra is subject to income tax. - Lack of Liquidity

 Equity Mutual Funds: A Wealth-Building Machine